artkonekt/ResqueExBundle/README.markdown

 You must also run a `scheduledworker`, which is responsible for taking items out of the special delayed queue and putting them into the originally specified queue.

-`app/console bcc:resque:scheduledworker-start`
+`app/console konekt:resque:scheduledworker-start`

-Stop it later with `app/console bcc:resque:scheduledworker-stop`.
+Stop it later with `app/console konekt:resque:scheduledworker-stop`.

-Note that when run in background mode it creates a PID file in 'cache/<environment>/bcc_resque_scheduledworker.pid'.
+Note that when run in background mode it creates a PID file in 'cache/<environment>/konekt_resqueex_scheduledworker.pid'.
 If you clear your cache while the scheduledworker is running you won't be able to stop it with the `scheduledworker-stop` command.

 Alternatively, you can run the scheduledworker in the foreground with the `--foreground` option.